For President Trump, Life Is Just Not Fair — And What That Means For The Rest Of Us

 But he also sees unfairness when people on his side politically get into trouble — even if they have been accused of wrongdoing.

 Just this week, Trump was tweeting in defense of Paul Manafort, his former campaign chairman.
-The president raised the question of who was treated worse — Manafort or...
+The president raised the question of who was treated worse — Manafort or ...
 Al Capone.

 Looking back on history, who was treated worse, Alfonse Capone, legendary mob boss, killer and “Public Enemy Number One,” or Paul Manafort, political operative & Reagan/Dole darling, now serving solitary confinement - although convicted of nothing?
 Where is the Russian Collusion?— Donald J. Trump (@realDonaldTrump) August 1, 2018

-Capone was sentenced to 11 years in prison (and served seven-and-a-half), not for being a mob boss who ordered murders, but for tax evasion.
-Manafort could face a similar sentence if he's convicted of the financial crimes he's accused of.
+Capone was sentenced to 11 years in prison (and served 7 1/2), not for being a mob boss who ordered murders, but for tax evasion.
+Manafort could face a similar sentence if he is convicted of committing financial crimes.

 It's not the first time Trump tweeted about the "unfairness" shown to Manafort.